pckofstad/azure-basic-appservice-setup/README.md

 I Recomend to have a CI/CD demo setup or an image ready to be pushed to this registry before you continue.

 ## 12. Configure Azure App Service to use the correct container.
-1. Click "Deployment Center" in the left menu.
+1. Navigate to the App Service you just created.
+Click "Deployment Center" in the left menu.
 2. Ensure the source is "Container Registry"
 3. Ensure container type is "single container"
 4. Registry should be set to "Azure Container Registry"